K12Dynamics/D3/docs/about/accessibility.md

 We are committed to a continued investment in supporting assistive technologies to better aid disabled D3 users.
 We are working towards providing things like full keyboard support, high-contrast visual elements, text-based equivalents of non-text elements and by adhering to standards like WAI-ARIA, WCAG 2.0, and Section 508.

 The web development technologies used to build D3 were chosen in part because of their recognition and commitment to including accessibility support.
-For more details, see `Bootstrap Accessibility <http://getbootstrap.com/getting-started/#accessibility>`_ and `Kendo UI Accessibility <http://docs.telerik.com/kendo-ui/accessibility/accessibility-overview>`_.
+For more details, see [Bootstrap Accessibility](http://getbootstrap.com/getting-started/#accessibility) and [Kendo UI Accessibility](http://docs.telerik.com/kendo-ui/accessibility/accessibility-overview).